annegautham/annegautham.github.io/src/content/blog/stm-global.md

   materials like HOPG, gold, silicon, specially prepared samples
 - "Easy to use"

 I came across Dan Berard's (this guy is awesome) <a href="https://dberard.com/home-built-stm/">project</a> my junior year of high school, but I lacked the prereq knowledge to build it then.
 This directory documents my journey attempting to make my own microscope (started 08/2024).
-I am gatekeeping some information (sorry) since it is still under development!
-Longterm: I want to release it as a kit for high school students - which would supplement a curriculum, either in school or an educational camp.
-Contact me if you want some more information!

 Some of the following pages sound super formal for blog posts, which is a result of me copying and pasting from my EE327 (Electronic System Design II) final report.
 Working on make it more concise...

 ---

-# Version 1 - Aangstrom (Updated 06/23/2025)
+# Version 1 - Aangstrom (Updated 07/21/2025)

 <div style="display: flex; align-items: center; gap: 2rem;">